stumathews/DataflowPipeline.net/README.md

 ```

-You can also short circut the rest of the pipeline by specifying shortCircutonError = true
+You can also short circut the rest of the pipeline by specifying shortCircutOnError = true
-This will basically return the latest value or is you specified onErrorReturn, then whatever value you wish
+This will basically return the latest value or if you specified onErrorReturn, then whatever value you wish!

 ```csharp
         [TestMethod]